progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Now, you need to remove this file from all trees in your past.
 You can easily see what commits modified this file:-->

-Du mußt diese Datei jetzt aus allen Trees entfernen, in denen er sich befindet.
+Du musst diese Datei jetzt aus allen Trees entfernen, in denen er sich befindet.
 Du kannst leicht herausfinden, welche Commits diese Datei verändert haben:

 	$ git log --pretty=oneline --branches -- git.tbz2
 	da3f30d019005479c99eb4c3406225613985a1db oops - removed large tarball